|Nutrition Facts (per serving)|

 - 3 tablespoons vegetable oil

 - Salt to taste

-- Thread the wheat gluten, mock chicken or tofu pieces onto soaked wooden skewers or stainless-steel skewers.
-Reserve the leftover mariande for basting.
+Thread the wheat gluten, mock chicken, or tofu pieces onto soaked wooden skewers or stainless-steel skewers.
+Reserve the leftover marinade for basting.

 If grilling, lightly brush grill with oil, then set skewers over a hot fire.
 Grill, rotating skewers until all sides are lightly browned, basting generously with leftover marinade.
 (See below for oven instructions).

 To Make This Dish in Your Oven

 After skewering, lay prepared satay on a baking sheet lined with parchment paper, if desired.

 Set oven to broil and place a rack on the highest or second-highest rung of your oven.
 Slide satay under the broiler and broil 5 minutes before turning.
 Continue broiling in this way until nicely browned on all sides and onions, if using, are lightly charred.

 Baste halfway through cooking with leftover marinade.

 Serve and enjoy!